cochinh-THanphu/cochinh-THanphu.github.io/test.md

 ---
-title:  Adding MathJax to a GitHub Pages Jekyll Blog
-description: ABCD
+title: MAMAMA
 ---

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)
 Thử ABC
-Thử ABC xem sao update
+Thử ABC xem sao update ANC

 $ABC$ new UBV
 New \(ABC\)